 - Once you've published the feature service, you can use ArcGIS Pro to add named trace configurations and share them through a web map.

-To use the widget, the user must be signed in with an ArcGIS Enterprise account with an assigned license for the ArcGIS Utility Network user type extension.
+To use the widget with utility network services published at 11.1 or earlier, the user must be signed in with an ArcGIS Enterprise account with an assigned license for the ArcGIS Utility Network user type extension.

 The network topology must be enabled, and the results of a trace are not guaranteed to be accurate if dirty areas are traced.
 The network topology for the area to be traced must be validated to reflect the most recent edits or updates made to the network.